-To send a submission, you need to be an AIS member and also pre-register for the conference.
+To submit a proposal, you are required to be an AIS member and also pre-register for the conference.
 To sign up or renew your AIS membership, Click here.
 Problems pertaining to membership should be addressed to the Executive Director Prof. Rivanne Sandler at firstname.lastname@example.org

 Pre-register for the conference

 To submit a proposal, you are also required to pre-register for the conference.
 To pre-register, please click here.
 You will not be able to submit a proposal without having first pre-registered for the conference.

 Log in and visit My Conference Submissions

 Log in to the site with your AIS username and password.
 Once logged in, click on the 'My Conference Submissions' link on the left side.
 From there, decide if you are submitting a Paper/Abstract or a Panel/Roundtable proposal, and fill the proposal forms by following the on-screen instructions.